framps/raspiBackupDoc/EDIT.md

     This one has its own alias 'vigf' ("vi grepped files").
     Alt-Shift-G is the same with current status as preselected query.

+  * Ctrl-r for reloading/refreshing the list of status entries

 The above functions handle Markdown source files for the documentation itself.
 Administration files like README, Makefile and book.toml can be selected too: